Feedback

 So What Exactly is a Frame Extractor?

-A video frame extractor is a simple tool use to pull indivitual still images out of a video file.
+Want to capture frames from video easily?
+A frame extractor is a simple tool use to pull individual still images out of a video file.
 Let me explain this with an example.
 Think of a video as a flipbook.
 When you flip this fast, you see motion. but each page of that flipbook is actually a separate picture.
-Those indivitual pictures are actually referred as frames.
+Those individual pictures are actually referred to as frames.
 A frame extractor grabs one of those pages and save it as image file, JPG, PNG, WebP, whatever you need.

 I started using frame extractors years ago when I needed thumbnails for my YouTube videos.
-Watching the complete video, finding the best moment from the video and then tooking screenshort of that point was too hectic for me.
+Watching the complete video, finding the best moment from the video and then taking a screenshot of that point was too hectic for me.
 Then I started using different frame extractor tools that let me grab frames instantly.
 This thing inspired me to create my own tool

 There are a lot of reasons, someone need this tool.
-Content creators grab fames for youtube video thumbnails.
+Content creators grab frames for youtube video thumbnails.
 Animators need this to study frame-by-frame movement.
-Teachers capture screenshorts from educational videos.
-Photographers used frame extractor tool to pull still images from their video footages.
-Even regulat people use it to save funny moments from videos as a picture.
+Teachers capture screenshots from educational videos.
+Photographers used frame extractor tool to pull still images from their video footage.
+Even regular people use it to save funny moments from videos as a picture.

 The History of Frame Extraction — From Film Sprockets to Zero Clicks